 During the period of dormancy or the rest of the plant (summer), rain or irrigation is harmful to it, so its cultivation is not common in Gilan and Mazandaran regions (these regions are humid parts of Iran) and warm regions of the south of the country.
 Therefore, it is not recommended to grow saffron at this time.
 Sunny and treeless lands that are also not exposed to cold winds are suitable to grow saffron.
 However, in some villages of Birjand and Qayen, it is planted under the shade of barberry bushes and almond trees, which are less irrigated in summer.

-According to a study that was done in Khorasan province, it was shown that the saffron growing temperature has a noticeable effect on flowering the saffron.
+According to a study that was done in Khorasan province, it was shown that the saffron growing temperature has a noticeable effect on the flowering the saffron.
 They concluded that if the average temperature of summer and autumn increases by 2 degrees Celsius, the flowering of this plant will be significantly delayed.
 They showed that the saffron growing temperature is not noticeably affected by the change of temperature day and night.

 Suitable soil to grow saffron:

-Since the saffron bulb stays in the ground for a relatively long time (7-5 years), the soil should be light or a mixture of sand and clay so that the bulb can withstand special regional conditions as well as providing food.
+Since the saffron bulb stays in the ground for a relatively long time (7-5 years), the soil should be light or a mixture of sand and clay so that the bulb can withstand special regional conditions as well as provide food.

 Therefore, to grow saffron and for the development of the plant and the production of a good and desirable product, fertile and drained lands without trees with soil (loamy, lemon, clay, and sandy) and calcareous with a pH between 7-8 are preferred to saline, poor and wetlands.